Ethnobotanical study of selected medicinal plants used against bacterial infections in Nandi county, Kenya

 Conclusion: The information gathered in this survey requires phytochemical analysis to validate the therapeutic potential of antibacterial compounds from promising plant species.
 This will therefore provide leads in the discovery and development of new Phytomedicine.

-Nicholas Kimutai K, Philip A Ogutu, Charles Mutai and Pascaline Jeruto.
+Nicholas Kimutai K, Philip A Ogutu, Charles Mutai, Pascaline Jeruto.
 Ethnobotanical study of selected medicinal plants used against bacterial infections in Nandi county, Kenya.
-Journal of Medicinal Plants Studies.
-2019; 7(4): 103-108.
+J Med Plants Stud 2019;7(4):103-108.